 Lawson convenience store – image © Chris Rowthorn

-At both ends of the hall, you will find luggage storage and luggage forwarding (delivery) services.
+At the north end of the hall (to your right as you exist customs), you will find the luggage storage and luggage forwarding (delivery) service counters.
 They’ll ship your suitcases to your hotel overnight for a remarkably reasonable fee.
-Here’s the one at the north end of the hall:

-Luggage forwarding service – image © Chris Rowthorn
+Luggage delivery counters – image © Chris Rowthorn

-Airport limousine bus ticket counter – image © Chris Rowthorn
+Bus ticket machines – image © Chris Rowthorn

 At the south end of the hall, on the far wall, you will find two taxi company counters: MK Taxi and Yasaka Taxi.
 They sell seats in shared taxi vans to cities in Kansai.
 Some people like this service because it’s door-to-door (ie, they’ll take you right to your hotel, ryokan or vacation rental).
 They’re cheap, but they can be slow if you’re the last stop.
 You can ask to see if you can charter a whole taxi, but they’re not always available and, of course, charters are expensive.